pimvanpelt/vppcfg/README.md

             if `e0.100` exists with dot1q 100, but has moved to dot1ad 1234.
         *   Remove those that do exist in the config but have mismatched VPP/LCP interface names, for example if `e0` was paired with interface Te1/0/0 but has moved to interface Te1/0/1.
-1. Retrieve all Loopbacks and BVIs from VPP
+1. Retrieve all Loopbacks from VPP
+    *   Remove all IP addresses that are not in the config
     *   Remove those that do not exist in the config
-    *   Remove all IP addresses that are not in the config
 1. Retrieve all Bridge Domains from VPP
     *   Remove those that do not exist in the config
     *   Remove all member interfaces (including BVIs) that are not in the config, return them to L3 mode
     *   Remove tag-rewrite options on removed member interfaces if they have encapsulation
+1. Retrieve all BVIs from VPP
+    *   Remove all IP addresses that are not in the config
+    *   Remove those that do not exist in the config
 1. For L2 Cross Connects from VPP
     *   For interfaces that do not exist in the config (either as source or target):
         *   Return the interface to L3 mode
         *   Remove tag-rewrite options on if it has encapsulation
 1. Retrieve all Tunnels from VPP
+    *   Remove all IP addresses that are not in the config
     *   Remove those that do not exist in the config
-    *   Remove all IP addresses that are not in the config
 1. Retrieve all sub-interfaces from VPP
     *   Starting with QinQ/QinAD, then Dot1Q/Dot1AD:
+        *   Remove all IP addresses that are not in the config
         *   Remove those that do not exist in the config
         *   Remove those that do exist in the config but have a different encapsulation
+1. Retrieve all BondEthernets from VPP
     *   Remove all IP addresses that are not in the config
-1. Retrieve all BondEthernets from VPP
     *   Remove those that do not exist in the config
     *   Remove all member interfaces that are not in the config
-    *   Remove all IP addresses that are not in the config
 1. And finally, for each PHY interface:
     *   Remove all IP addresses that are not in the config
     *   If not in the config, return to default (L3 mode, MTU 9000, admin-state down)

 ### Creating

-1. Loopbacks and BVIs
+1. Loopbacks
-1. Bridge Domains
 1. BondEthernets
-1. Tunnels
 1. Dot1Q and Dot1AD sub-interfaces
 1. Qin1Q and Qin1AD sub-interfaces
+1. Tunnels
+1. BVIs
+1. Bridge Domains
 1. LCP pairs for Tunnels (TUN type)
 1. LCP pairs for PHYs, BondEthernets, Dot1Q/Dot1AD and finally QinQ/QinAD (TAP type)